-Fronting this jazz group is Mike Eben who is a saxaphonist and music educator from Reading, Pa.
-He is currently an adjunct professor at Albright College, where he teacher jazz band and jazz history.
-In November 2006 with cooperation of the Reading Music Foundation and Project Penske, Mike began hosting Berks Jazz Jam, a jam session for student musicians.
+Fronting this jazz group is Mike Eben who is a saxophonist and music educator from Reading, Pa.
+He is currently an adjunct professor at Albright College, where he teaches jazz band and jazz history.
+In November 2006 with cooperation of the Reading Music Foundation and Project Penske, Mike began hosting the Berks Jazz Jam, a jam session for student musicians.
 The jam features professional musicians and educators from Berks County and beyond, performing with and giving advice to budding jazz artists.

 The band also includes Roger Morgan, trumpet and flugelhorn; Marty Mellinger, keyboards; Mike Byrne, guitar, trombone, & vocals; Terry Bortman, bass; and Dave Santana, drums.